jbcodeforce/aws-studies/docs/infra/networking.md

 It is used to block a specific IP address at the subnet level.

+The VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
+We can create a custom network ACL and associate it with a subnet.
+By default, each custom network ACL denies all inbound and outbound traffic until we add rules.

 Here is a complete figure to explain the process: A client app is initiating a connection to a DB and with a ephemeral port to receive the response.

 ![](./diagrams/nacl.drawio.png)